bjarlestam/Similr/README.md

 ##Getting started##
 Its a simple node + express application.
 Just run:
+'''
-'  npm install'
+npm install
-'  node app.js'
+node app.js
+'''

 ##Getting data into the system##